-First, the the App Cache should be at zero.
-Since we ‘force stopped’ Kodi earlier, it hasn’t had the chance to pre-load anything yet.
+First, the App Cache should be at zero.
+Since we force stopped’ Kodi earlier, it hasn’t had the chance to pre-load anything yet.

-Considering that we started with over 600MB, taking it down to 12KB is a great result.
+Considering that we started with almost 200MB, taking it down to 16KB is a great result.

 Step 7: Re-launch Kodi

-Once you re-start Kodi, it’s essentially like you’re starting it for the first time.
+Once you re-start Kodi, it’s like you’re starting it for the first time.

-You should get a warning box asking for permission to access photos, media and files on your Android device.
+You will get a warning box asking permission to access photos, media, and files on your Android device.

 You should also get the “Preparing for First Run” message.

-While other operating systems make you do into the file system and delete folders, Android lets you do the same thing on only a few clicks.
+While other operating systems make you go into the file system and delete folders, Android lets you do the same thing with only a few clicks.

-If, after reading this, you decide that you’d rather just uninstall Kodi, you can follow the steps in this article to uninstall the app from your Android TV device.
+If, after reading this, you decide you’d instead just uninstall Kodi, you can follow the steps in this article to uninstall the app from your Android TV device.